Communication

 Lost Pines Scout Reservation

 A beautiful Council-owned camp with nearly 400 acres on north shore of Lake Bastrop is home to summer camps and many training programs.
-There is an area dedicated to Cub Scouts called Cub World or “Camp Tom Wooten”.
-Click here for a property map, including camp site names.
+Within the Lost Pines Scout Reservation, there is an area dedicated to Cub Scouts called Cub World or “Camp Tom Wooten”.

 785 FM1441